Étaples art colony: Styles and subjects

 A review of a 2011 exhibition in Étaples refers to the École d'Étaples and the large Étaples artist colony.
-The exhibition showed local paintings from between 1880-1914.
+The exhibition showed local paintings from between 1880 and 1914.
 Art ranged from the plein-air style of artists' colonies to the south, through Impressionism to Post Impressionism.
 Subject matter was obviously varied.
 However, two broad tendencies can be observed in their work.
 One is the treatment of light, that recommended itself to those of an Impressionist tendency, such as Boudin and Le Sidaner among the French and Wilson Steer from England.
 The other tendency among the artists was to follow the Realism of such painters as Jules Bastien-Lepage and Jean-François Millet in their choice of humble everyday subjects – in the case of Étaples, the life of the fisherfolk.
-There are good examples in the work of the American Louis Paul Dessar, who was in the town between 1886-1901, and the Anglo-Australian Tudor St. George Tucker, whose first major painting, "A Picardy Shrimp Fisher", was executed in Étaples.
+There are good examples in the work of the American Louis Paul Dessar, who was in the town between 1886 and 1901, and the Anglo-Australian Tudor St. George Tucker, whose first major painting, "A Picardy Shrimp Fisher", was executed in Étaples.
 William Gerard Barry's "Time Flies" and Birge Harrison's "The Return of the Mayflower", mentioned above, are works of the same tendency.